vojtechkral/bard/doc/book/songs.md

 ![baseline-chords-example](assets/baseline-chords.png)

 This can be useful when writing chords for instrumental parts such as intros, solos or similar.
-See also custom verse type below.
+See also the custom verse type below.

 ##### Paragraphs and whitespace

 The lyrics can be divided into multiple paragraphs as part of one verse using a blank line.

-Unlike in regular Markdown, line breaks are preserved, ie. they are the same in the output as in the input.
+Unlike in regular Markdown, line breaks are preserved &ndash; they are the same in the output as in the input.
 The text isn't automatically wrapped.

 ##### Punctuation

-By default, some punctuation such as `'`, `"`, or `...` is converted to unicode characters in a 'smart' way (eg. pairing up quotes).
+By default, some punctuation such as `'`, `"`, or `...` is converted to Unicode characters in a 'smart' way (e.g., pairing up quotes).
 For example, `'Hello' "world" ...` is rendered as  `‘Hello’ “world” …`.

 This can be turned off in `bard.toml` top section using: